Virtual-Finland-Development/codesets/README.md

 ### Docker requirements

-If using docker compose, the following network must be created: `vfd-network`.Create the network with command:
+If using docker compose, the following network must be created: `vfd-network`.
+Create the network with command:

 ```
 docker network create vfd-network